 Instructions

-- In a large wok or cooking pan, add 2 tbsp cooking fat/oil of choice and heat on high heat.
-Add your smashed garlic, and then the beef.
-Cook it one side, and then flip to the other side.
-Remove the beef and garlic from the heat, on to a plate, and set aside.
+- In a large wok or cooking pan, add cooking oil and heat on high heat.
+Add beef and garlic and stir fry until mostly browned.
+Remove from heat and set aside.

-- Add the beef back to the wok/pan, add salt to taste, and stir fry for just on more minute and transfer to plate – serve!
+- Uncover and add the beef back to the wok/pan, add oyster sauce and salt to taste, and stir fry for just on more minute and transfer to plate.

 Recommended Products